 What is a PRObiotic?

-A dictionary describes a PRObiotic as a microorganism (such as a Lactobacilli or Bifidobacteria) that, when consumed as a food or dietary supplement, helps maintain and restore beneficial bacteria to the digestive tract.
+A dictionary describes a PRObiotic as a microorganism (such as a Lactobacilli or Bifidobacteria) that, when consumed as a food or dietary supplement, helps maintain and support beneficial bacteria in the digestive tract.

-The World Health Organization refers to PRObiotics as microorganisms that, when consumed in adequate amounts – 10 to 20 Billion CFU – infer a benefit to the host.
+The World Health Organization refers to PRObiotics as microorganisms that, when consumed in adequate amounts, infer a benefit to the host.
 One key point is that taking higher doses (more billions) of PRObiotics does not necessarily mean that they will actually work better.

-These two definitions both illustrate an important – PRObiotics are vital to our health and survival because, without proper balance of these beneficial PRObiotic organisms, we cannot maintain optimal health.
+These two definitions both illustrate an important – PRObiotics support our health and survival because, without proper balance of these beneficial PRObiotic organisms, we cannot maintain optimal health.

 PRObiotics have been linked, by countless clinical studies, to supporting immune health, motility function, proper digestion of the food we eat, and so much more.
 The better your digestive environment functions the healthier you may be.